trakerr-com/trakerr-python/README.md

 - "url":(maps to string) URL of the page the error occurred on
 - "corrid":(maps to string) The correlation id
 - "device":(maps to string) The machine name or type you are targeting
-- "appsku":(maps to string) The SKU of your application
-- "tags":(maps to a list) A list of string tags of the event.
-Useful for searching or corrlating events.
-We suggest components or subcomponents or even logger names.

 You can of course leave out anything you don't need, or pass in an empty dictionary to arg_dict if you don't wish to give any data